Dante-t0/power-outages-analysis/README.md

 - 'CAUSE.CATEGORY' : the general cause of the outage (e.g. severe weather, intentional attack, etc.)
 - 'CAUSE.CATEGORY.DETAIL' : the specific cause of the outage (e.g. heavy wind, thunderstorm, etc.)
 - 'PCT_LAND' : the percentage of the state that the outage occured that is land
+- 'CUSTOMERS.AFFECTED' : The number of customers affected by the outage